Note 2 – Summary of Important Accounting Principles

 2.7.3 Research and development

-Research expenditures are booked when incurred.
+Research expenses are recognized when incurred.

 (a) it is technically feasible to finish the intangible asset so that it can be used or sold;